-Anonymous asked: Yeh, I was on about the videos of you talking.
+Anonymous said: Yeh, I was on about the videos of you talking.
 They don't work through the blog.
 Jus' tells you the videos are private =]

 Oh, okay.
 Thanks for letting me know; I’ll fix it asap.

-Anonymous asked: Your videos are on private.
+Anonymous said: Your videos are on private.
 Why? =]

 Which videos in particular are you referring to?
 The actual films should be readily accessible via YouTube, and are collated on our main page under the ‘Films’ link, as are the Behind the Scenes.
 If you mean the Video Blogs I posted, I’ve kept them private since they only need to viewed on the blog; having them on YouTube where they can be circulated is risky, as I’d probably end up as some form of meme.